 Amazon Synopsis

-A special thanks to Krista Davis for providing a signed hardcover giveaway copy of THE DIVA SPICES IT UP!
-Contest ends Wednesday, April 29, 2020 at 11:59 pm PST and is limited to U.S. residents only.
+A special thanks to Kate Carlisle for providing one lucky winner with a print advance copy of THE GRIM READER!
+Giveaway is limited to U.S. residents.
+Contest ends Sunday, June 14, 2020 at 11:59 pm PST.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1 tablespoon baking powder